yohman/pfhp/README.md

 ## "Big data" for two villages, from 1716 to 1869
 <img src="image-14.png" width=400>

 Of the surviving documents, two villages stand out as having the most complete set of annual coverage.
 Located in Fukushima Prefecture, Niita Village and Shimomoriya village's combined registry data consists of 118,879 total records.
-The dataset consists of 61 columns, amassing a total of 7.2 million data points.
+The dataset, meticulously curated by historians (a painstaking process of converting paper notes into digital data), boasts 61 columns, amassing a total of 7.2 million data points.

 ### Missing data
 As "complete" as the data may be, it is not without gaps.
 The following table illustrates where data is lacking for each village.